-Meet Sarah Thomas: the first woman to wear the officials’ black-and white strips in the National Football League’s history.
+Meet Sarah Thomas: the first woman to wear the officials’ black-and-white stripes in the National Football League’s history.
 Sports have always been a huge part of Sarah’s life.
 As a student, the Mississippi native played softball and was an All-American basketball student athlete in college.
 Yet on the field, it was the establishing and enforcing order that proved Sarah Thomas’ calling.

 “When you’re out there officiating, the guys don’t think of me as a female.
 I mean, they want me to be just like them — just be an official — and that’s what I’ve always set out to do.”

 Those are words one would hear from any professional official for any league.
 In the case of Sarah Thomas, it all boils down to making the best call possible in the moment.
 At the end of the day for players, coaches and fans alike; they all know and value how hard it is to find a good official.
 For Thomas and her comrades wearing the black-and-white stripes, they expect nothing less.

 Find out more about Sarah Thompson’s rise to the NFL at the Washington Post.